hashicorp/vault/website/source/intro/vs/keywhiz.html.md

 Vault similarly is designed as a comprehensive secret management solution.
 The client interaction with Vault is flexible both for authentication and usage of secrets.
 Vault supports [mTLS authentication](/docs/auth/cert.html) along with many [other mechanisms](/docs/auth/index.html).
-The goal being to make it easy to authenticate as a machine for programmatic access and as a human for operator usage.
+The goal is to make it easy to authenticate as a machine for programmatic access and as a human for operator usage.